apollographql/apollo-tooling/packages/apollo/README.md

   --includes=includes                    Glob of files to search for GraphQL operations.
 This should be used to find
                                          queries *and* any client schema extensions

-  --key=key                              The API key for the Apollo Engine service
+  --key=key                              [default: service:engine:VCFWhxB5ESA0BNX5YfeP8A] The API key for the Apollo
+                                         Engine service

   --queries=queries                      Deprecated in favor of the includes flag